Tiger Aircraft: Asset acquisition by True Flight Aerospace

 In November 2007, True Flight announced plans to construct a new production facility at the local airport of Valdosta, Georgia, and commence production of parts first.

 The company exhibited at Sun 'n Fun 2008 and indicated that it would produce the AG-5B Tiger first.
 The company indicated that it would later expand the line of aircraft models available.
 The new Valdosta facility was to have been opened in February 2008.

 In early 2009, the company decided to move to an existing vacant production facility in Quitman, Georgia, rather than proceed with constructing new facilities at Valdosta.
 This decision was prompted by the ongoing economic situation, delays imposed by the Federal Aviation Administration (FAA) as part of a runway extension at Valdosta and an attractive offer to relocate from the Quitman municipal government.
 At Sun 'n Fun 2009 in April the company announced that it expected to start production of AG-5Bs by mid-summer 2009.
 True Flight exhibited at AirVenture 2009 in July.
 At Sun 'n Fun in April 2010 the company gave an update on progress, although production had still not commenced at that time.

 In July 2012, True Flight Aerospace again exhibited at AirVenture as part of the State of Georgia's Center for Innovation in Aerospace.
-Production of new aircraft had still not commenced.
+Production of new aircraft had not yet commenced.

 As of December 2021, True Flight Aerospace, in spite of more than ten years of promises, had not produced a single aircraft.